nicknettleton/PREPARE-Challenge/README.md

 ```

 Predictions are saved to ``submission_save_path``, which is ``data/processed/test_predictions.csv`` by default.
 The output includes prediction intervals if ``--include-mapie`` was used.

-SHAP values are not currently saved out by the command line inferface, but can be accessed through the Python interface.
+SHAP values are not currently saved to file by the command line inferface, but can be accessed through the Python interface.

 ### Python